Strong Spatial Mixing for General 2-Spin Systems: A Unified Approach from Zero-Freeness: Preliminaries

-In \cite{Guus2021zerofreetossm}, a uniform bound was obtained by applying Montel theorem.
+In \cite{Guus2021zerofreetossm}, a uniform bound was obtained by applying Montel's theorem (Theorem \ref{thm:montel}).
 In this paper, we use the same idea and extend it to the multivariate version since we need to handle three complex parameters $\beta, \gamma$ and $\lambda$.
 Also in \cite{Guus2021zerofreetossm}, LDC was proved by using the cluster expansion formula for polymer models, since explicit expressions were given for the Taylor series of the rational function $P^{\sigma_\Lambda}_{G,v}(\lambda)$ near $\lambda=0$ where $\beta=0, \gamma=1$, and the rational function $P^{\sigma_\Lambda}_{G,v}(\beta)$ near $\beta=1$ (after a variable replacement) where $\beta=\gamma, \lambda=1$.
-However, besides these particular parameters, to our best knowledge, explicit cluster expansions are not known for the 2-spin system on general graphs with arbitrary complex parameters $(\beta, \gamma, \lambda)$.
-In this paper, we overcome this obstacle and prove LDC for the general 2-spin system with arbitrary $(\beta, \gamma, \lambda)$ by establishing a Christoffel-Darboux type identity.
-It turns out that an explicit expression for the Taylor series of the rational function is unnecessary for proving LDC for the 2-spin system.
+However, besides these particular parameters, to the best of our knowledge, explicit cluster expansions are not known for 2-spin systems on general graphs with arbitrary complex parameters $(\beta, \gamma, \lambda)$.
+In this paper, we overcome this obstacle and prove LDC for general 2-spin systems with arbitrary $(\beta, \gamma, \lambda)$ by establishing a Christoffel-Darboux type identity.
+It turns out that an explicit expression for the Taylor series of the rational function is unnecessary for proving LDC for 2-spin systems.